Erste Group: Slovakia

 87.18% of the Slovak Slovenská sporiteľňa were acquired by Erste Bank in 2000 for EUR 425 million.
 In the same year, 20% of these shares were sold back to the Eastern European bank European Bank for Reconstruction and Development (EBRD), reducing the stake in SLSP to 67.2%.
 In April of the same year, the remaining 10% was acquired by the Slovakian state government.
-On January 1, 2005, the remaining 19.99% of SLSP was purchased by the EBRD.
+On 1 January 2005, the remaining 19.99% of SLSP was purchased by the EBRD.

 Croatia

 In 2000, three small Croatian banks (Bjelovarska banka d.d., Trgovačka banka d.d. und Čakovečka banka d.d.) were merged to create Erste & Steiermärkische Bank, following their takeovers as of 1997 by Erste Bank and Steiermärkische Bank und Sparkassen AG.

-In 2003, the Croatian bank Riječka banka was merged with Erste & Steiermärkische Bank.
+In 2003, the Croatian bank Riječka Banka was merged with Erste & Steiermärkische Bank.
 As of 2022, the Erste & Steiermärkische Bank d.d. is the third-largest bank in Croatia.

 Poland

-In June 2025, the Spanish lender Banco Santander Santander announced the sale of 49% of Santander Bank Polska to the Erste Group.
+In May 2025, the Spanish lender Banco Santander Santander announced the sale of 49% of Santander Bank Polska to Erste Group.
+On 9 January 2026, Erste Group completed its purchase of the controlling stake in Santander Bank Polska and a 50% stake in the asset manager Santander TFI from Santander Group.
+On 24 April 2026, the bank was re-branded as Erste Bank Polska.

+Erste Bank Polska SA is a Polish universal bank based in Wrocław, Poznań and Warsaw.
+It is the third largest bank in Poland in terms of assets value and the number of outlets.
+It was formed in 2001 by the merger of Bank Zachodni S.A. and Wielkopolski Bank Kredytowy SA.